jpbamberg1993/ts-express-dynamodb-local/README.md

 # Introduction

-This is based on a mashup of existing templates from [serverless examples](https://github.com/serverless/examples).
+This is a mashup of existing templates from [serverless examples](https://github.com/serverless/examples).

 # Set Up